NAlbuquerque/Rename-Publish-Tabs-for-EE/README.md

 ### Usage ###
 1. Go to any publish entry page and click 'Show Toolbar' to edit your publish layout.
 3. Double click the Tab label to enter edit mode.
 4. Press enter or click anywhere on the screen to exit edit mode.
 5. Save your Publish Layout.

+###Release Notes###
+1.0.2	(2013-07-01)
+- Improved uri class name detection
+- Moved JS to footer
+- Improved performance, now only adds js to publish page